brodysmith8/music-streaming-application/README.md

 # Technologies Used
 Todo

+# To set up
+Create your own MySQL database with the free music library data available online.
+You will need to create a few additional tables, such as User, PlaylistUser, Review, ReviewUser, etc.

-# To add RDS connection with pgAdmin 4
+# (No longer works) To add RDS connection with pgAdmin 4
 1. **(Saif:)** send me your home IP and your IP when you're at Western and I will add you to the firewall whitelist
 2. Right click "servers" in the browser in the left pane
 3. Click `register` -> `server`